• Instagram

 The secret to an excellent doughnut is a light filling that complements the taste of the dough and helps cut through the heavy taste of the fried dough.
 A lemon pastry cream is a wonderful filling because it is sweet and citrusy, giving the sufganiyot a zesty bite.

 Every step in this recipe is designed to guarantee a consistent outcome.
-Making sure your yeast is activated it is crucial, and so is frying at a stable frying temperature of 355-370F.
+It’s crucial to make sure your yeast is activated, and so is frying at a stable frying temperature of 355-370F.
 If not, your sufganiyot will either be raw inside or extremely dense.

 Ingredients & substitutions